renovatebot/renovate/docs/usage/configuration-options.md

 `packageRules` is a powerful feature that lets you apply rules to individual packages or to groups of packages using regex pattern matching.

+`packageRules` is meant to contain multiple rules.
+These rules will **all** be evaluated, and any matching rules will apply configuration to the matching dependencies.
+The configuration options from matching rules will be merged together.
+The order of the rules is therefore important, as later matching rules may override configuration options from earlier matching rules, if they both specify the same option.

 Each rule in the array allows you to optionally `match...` packages, while optionally `exclude...`-ing matches, then applying some configuration on the matches.
 The matching process for each package rule follows these directives: